SAP/luigi/client/README.md

 import { LuigiClient } from '@kyma-project/luigi-client';`
 ```

-## See it in action

-You can see Luigi Client in action by running the [Angular example app](/core/examples/luigi-sample-angular/README.md).
+You can see the Luigi Client in action by running the [Angular example application](/core/examples/luigi-sample-angular).